dch33/Quad-Sim/QuadSim Release 0.1/ReadMe.txt

 	NOTE: THIS IS AN EARLY RELEASE INTENDED FOR BASIC DEMONSTRATION PURPOSES.
 	THIS RELEASE IS NOT INTENDED TO REPRESENT THE FULL FUNCTIONALITY OF THE FINAL PROJECT.
 	PLEASE USE FOR ENTERTAINMENT AND CONCEPTUAL EXPLORATION ONLY.

+	Copyright (C) 2014 D. Hartman, K. Landis, S. Moreno, J. Kim, M. Mehrer

+	This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+	This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+	You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/

 Instructions for this Simulation Package: